There are a few different methods that can be used to send messages in the Hub depending on your needs. In this article, we'll look at:

 - To see how the message will display on a recipient handset, you can click Send test.
 This allows you to send the composed message to yourself and/or a colleague without losing any of your data so you can continue with the send after vetting the message.

 Once you are happy, simply click Send now.

 It's possible to create a draft of a message that can be saved and reviewed before sending.
 The Save as draft button will appear as an action on the bottom right of the New Message screen.

 To view all draft messages, click on Drafts in the Messaging menu:

-This is done by going to Messages, then Sent, then clicking the three dots alongside the message you want to forward to a new recipient and clicking Forward:
+This is done by going to Campaigns, then Campaign Reports, then clicking the three dots alongside the message you want to forward to a new recipient and clicking Forward:

 This will then open a new message screen with the content field pre-populated with the message you want to forward.

 Important Things to Remember